platformercloud/platformer-docs/docs/tutorials/connect-git-credentials/github.md

 - Select the `full:repo` control of private repositories to get repo status
 - Select the `workflow` scope to update github action workflows
 - Select the `read:user` scope to read all user data
-- Select the `read:packages` scope to download container images and read their metadata.
-- Select the `write:packages` scope to download and upload container images and read and write their metadata.
-- Select the `delete:packages` scope to delete container images.

 ## Connecting to Platformer